Thomas Middleton: Life

 Middleton was born in London and baptised on 18 April 1580.
 He was the son of a bricklayer, who had raised himself to the status of a gentleman and owned property adjoining the Curtain Theatre in Shoreditch.
 Middleton was five when his father died and his mother's subsequent remarriage dissolved into a 15-year battle over the inheritance of Thomas and his younger sister – an experience that informed him about the legal system and may have incited his repeated satire against the legal profession.

 Middleton attended The Queen's College, Oxford, matriculating in 1598, but he did not graduate.
 Before he left Oxford sometime in 1600 or 1601, he wrote and published three long poems in popular Elizabethan styles.
-None of them appears to have been especially successful, and one, his book of satires, ran foul of an Anglican church ban on verse satire and was burned.
+None of them appears to have been especially successful, and one, Microcynicon: Six Snarling Satires, ran foul of an Anglican church ban on verse satire and was burned.
 Nevertheless, his literary career was launched.

 In the early 17th century, Middleton made a living writing topical pamphlets, including one – Penniless Parliament of Threadbare Poets – that was reprinted several times and became the subject of a parliamentary inquiry.
 At the same time, records in the diary of Philip Henslowe show that Middleton was writing for the Admiral's Men.
 Unlike Shakespeare, Middleton remained a free agent, able to write for whichever company hired him.
 His early dramatic career was marked by controversy.
 His friendship with Thomas Dekker brought him into conflict with Ben Jonson and George Chapman in the War of the Theatres.
 The grudge against Jonson continued as late as 1626, when Jonson's play The Staple of News indulges in a slur on Middleton's great success, A Game at Chess.
 It has been argued that Middleton's Inner Temple Masque (1619) sneers at Jonson (then absent in Scotland) as a "silenced bricklayer".